joint-kg-labs/iWarded/doc/iWarded_manual.md

 # The Generator

 ## Rules and Features
 iWarded generates sets of Warded Datalog+/- rules with diverse characteristics.
+A rule is a first-order sentence of the form `h :- b1, ..., bn` where `b1, ..., bn` are the atoms of the *body* and `h` is the atom of the *head*.
 The current version of iWarded follows the language model and notation adopted in the [Vadalog System](https://www.vldb.org/pvldb/vol11/p975-bellomarini.pdf).

 We here provide insight into the types of rules and recursions it can generate, as well as a set of additional features, part of the Vadalog language.
 In terms of rules, iWarded is able to create: